 I also want to grow my followers on my social platforms.
 The majority of my traffic comes from Pinterest and Twitter, but I haven’t been giving my Pinterest as much love as I should.
 I really want to work on the growth of those.

 June: A Month for Family

 June is a busy month for us.
 Both my husband and son have birthdays, and my husband’s birthday usually falls on or right around Father’s Day.
 My mother’s birthday is also in June, as well as my sister-in-law.
 We end up spending a lot of time and money on family in June.

 I want to take the kids on a day trip to the aquarium or to do something fun.
-I don’t want the month to just be about giving presents or visiting family.
+Birthdays or not, this month shouldn’t be about giving presents or visiting family.
 I want to mix it up.
-I would love to have a big nerf gun birthday bbq for my son.
+I would love to have a big nerf gun birthday BBQ for my son.
 There’s usually great weather, so there is so much I want to do with the family.
 I know I’ll need to plan ahead.
 Stay tuned for some fun party posts!

 July: A Month for Content

 I have been known to panic when a post doesn’t get as many views or likes, so I make a few more posts than normal to try and bulk up views.
 Then, I get in my head and think that quantity will beat quality, and that is not the case.
 I want to write good posts that are relatable as well as entertaining, but it’s easy to get defeated when you start to obsess over the numbers.

 It’s time to remind myself that good quality takes time, and posting twice a week is enough.
 If I can plan ahead, maybe I can do 3 posts a week.
 I just want to find a balance with writing good content and spending time with my family.
 I don’t want to become exhausted trying to juggle too much.
 As a SAHM, I made a promise to myself to post what is good, and then set my phone down.
 I want to be present for these moments while my kids are still young.
 I have to remind myself that quality is the best route.